October 21, 2023Review Recipe

 - 2 teaspoons of fresh ginger, grated or chopped

-- 1/3 cup of sweet chili sauce
+- ⅓ cup of sweet chili sauce

-- The juice of half a lime
+- Juice of half a lime

 - 1 tablespoon of orange juice

-- Salt and pepper
+- Salt and pepper to taste

 JUMBO SHRIMP: Nice big shrimp are the best, but they can be pricey.